dhes/dhes.github.io/README.md

 # Sample app with gallery

+This is my fork of Michael Hartl's CSS project example from Learn Enough CSS to be dangerous.
+I have taken this fork and used it to complete his slideshow project from Learn Enough Javascript to be Dangerous.
+I'll use this project to create a static web sites without and a slide show web site.

+Michael Hartl's description:

-This is the full starting application (with image gallery) for the final chapter of [*Learn Enough JavaScript to Be Dangerous*](https://www.learnenough.com/javascript-tutorial) by Michael Hartl, based on the sample application developed in [*Learn Enough CSS & Layout to Be Dangerous*](https://www.learnenough.com/css-and-layout-tutorial) by Lee Donahoe and Michael Hartl.
+"This is the full starting application (with image gallery) for the final chapter of [*Learn Enough JavaScript to Be Dangerous*](https://www.learnenough.com/javascript-tutorial) by Michael Hartl, based on the sample application developed in [*Learn Enough CSS & Layout to Be Dangerous*](https://www.learnenough.com/css-and-layout-tutorial) by Lee Donahoe and Michael Hartl.

 To get started, first for the repository using the **Fork** button on the upper-right of the screen.